What is it?

 The Coach in Running Fitness (CiRF) qualification is about the broad application to non-track based endurance running rather than specific track events or distances and is not designed for coaches who want to work with runners taking part in track based events such as 800m–10k track races or steeplechase.
 When qualified you will be insured to coach without supervision.

-Candidates must engage in tasks and activities throughout the course and demonstrate improvement following any discussions with course staff.
+Candidates must engage in tasks and activities throughout this running coaching course and demonstrate improvement following any discussions with course staff.
 Candidates not engaging within all aspects of the course are at risk of not gaining the qualification at the end of the process.

 Our coaching journey is supported by British Athletics’ coaching qualifications.